ALib C++ Library

 printFruit( Fruits(42) );

-While no "named" enum element is given in the enumeration, still the language allows to "construct" elements with arbitrary numbers.
+While no "named" enum element is given in the enumeration, still the language allows "constructing" elements with arbitrary numbers.
 As there is no record assigned to element 42, the invocation would generate a runtime error, because method GetRecord returned a null-reference.
 In debug-compilations, function GetRecord raises an ALib assertion in this case.

-Therefore, in situations where a code does not "know" if undefined enum elements are passed, the way out of this is to use sibling function TryRecord .
+Therefore, in situations where a code does not "know" if undefined enum elements are passed, the way out of this is to use sibling function TryRecord.
 This returns a pointer, and does not assert, but rather returns nullptr if a record is not found.

 The implementation then looks like this: